Understanding Lack of Empathy After Brain Injury and How to Cope

 Alexithymia causes difficulties in identifying, describing, and processing one’s own emotions and those of others.
 It also makes it hard to distinguish bodily sensations from emotional feelings.

-This can lead people to seem insensitive and non-empathetic when in fact they do experience the emotions of other persons.
+This can lead people to seem insensitive and non-empathetic when in fact they do experience the emotions of others.
 They just do not know how to react.

 It can be difficult to distinguish alexithymia from a true lack of empathy.
-A neuropsychologist can help you get a proper diagnosis and teach you ways to process emotions again.
+A neuropsychologist can provide a proper diagnosis and teach individuals ways to process emotions again.

 Is Lack of Empathy After Brain Injury Permanent?